Civil Litigation

 Civil litigation also includes practice before administrative agencies and bodies such as licensing boards, state agencies and city/county governing bodies.
 Our lawyers represent clients in cases involving zoning, trade licensing disputes and permitting.

-The attorneys at Hannah Sheridan frequently participate in various means of alternative dispute resolution by representing parties in mediated settlement conferences and arbitrations.
+The attorneys at Hannah Sheridan frequently participate in various types of alternative dispute resolution by representing parties in mediated settlement conferences and arbitrations.
 Nan Hannah is a North Carolina Dispute Resolution Commission Certified Superior Court Mediator.
 Nan has been called upon to serve as a mediator in the United States Bankruptcy Courts in North Carolina.
 For two years, HSC partner Nan Hannah served as research assistant for Justice John Webb on the North Carolina Supreme Court.